 All additional fixed locations under Alta Avionics, LLC will be supplied with a direct link to this manual on every computer terminal.
 Each employee will be trained on the procedure to access all the manuals during their initial training.
 A stored copy will be supplied to each facility in case of computer failure.

-Organizational Chart
+Organization

 President